 Greenock is a historic industrial town by the Firth of Clyde, 25 miles west of Glasgow.

 Greenock grew from a fishing community to become the site of the first dock on the Clyde in 1711.
-The town’s maritime history is celebrated at the Custom House Museum.
 Much of the west end of Greenock retains its impressive Victorian buildings, not least the 245-foot Victoria Tower which remains incomplete.
-Other attractions include McLean Museum and Art Gallery and the Old West Kirk, which dates from 1591 and features stained glass by artists such as Dante Gabriel Rossetti.
+Attractions include McLean Museum and Art Gallery and the Old West Kirk, which dates from 1591 and features stained glass by artists such as Dante Gabriel Rossetti.
 The town is home to the world's first Burns Club, with many of the founding members having known Robert Burns himself.
 Burns' love Mary Campbell (Highland Mary) died in the town and is buried in Greenock Cemetery.